rhnvrm/simples3/README.md

 // or you can use this on an EC2 instance to
 // obtain credentials from IAM attached to the instance. s3 := simples3.NewUsingIAM(Region)

+// You can also set a custom endpoint to a compatible s3 instance. s3.SetEndpoint(CustomEndpoint)

 // Note: Consider adding a testTxt.Seek(0, 0)
 // in case you have read